PRS are currently working on material for a full length project. Help us continue the momentum by supporting our single.

 PRS formed in 2014 for what Hay thought would be a one-off project to perform for Art Rocks Athens- a series of events that explored the connection between the art and music scene in Athens between the years 1975-85.
 Guitarist and producer Jason NeSmith, a friend and former bandmate in the project Supercluster, invited her to perform.
 He helped put a backing band together from his band Casper & the Cookies which included powerhouse bassist Kay Stanton (who had also been a member of Supercluster) and drummer Gregory Sanders.
 The audience response was great.
 Art Rocks Athens invited them back the following year to open for Fred Schneider’s project Supa-Fine.
 Ace drummer Joe Rowe was added after Gregory Sanders had to bow out for shoulder surgery and kinetic keyboardist Damon Denton came onboard to add textures and fresh sounds.
 The audience response was ecstatic.

-Indie Rock heroes Dressy Bessy heard about these shows through the grapevine and invited them along on some dates.
-Since then, PRS has turned into a tight touring unit having performed at festivals and venues on both coasts, the Midwest and in the Southeast.
+Indie Rock heroes Dressy Bessy heard about the Art Rocks Athens shows through the grapevine and invited PRS along on some dates.
+Since then, PRS has turned into a tight touring unit having performed at festivals and venues on both coasts, the Midwest, in the Southeast and were invited to perform at Primavera Sound 2019 in Barcelona.
 Along the way they have begun to develop their own sound using Pylon as their inspiration and played with some amazing acts.

 In addition to Hay, PRS is rounded out by Jason NeSmith (Casper & The Cookies) on guitar, Kay Stanton (Casper & The Cookies) on bass guitar and backing vocals, Damon Denton (Big Atomic) on keyboards, and Joe Rowe (The Glands) on drums.